Characteristic features, ecology and natural history:

 Wetlands

-As mentioned in the page on American species, the Lyngbye's Sedge (Carex lyngbyei - Gulstör) Lyngbye's Sedge (Carex lyngbyei - Gulstör) is a dominant species of many wetlands.
+As mentioned in the page about North American species, the Lyngbye's Sedge (Carex lyngbyei - Gulstör) Lyngbye's Sedge (Carex lyngbyei - Gulstör) is a dominant species of many wetlands.
 Another very common sedge species in the Icelandic wetlands is the Common sedge (Carex nigra - Mýrastör) Common sedge (Carex nigra - Mýrastör) .
 Wetlands can vary from rather dry to near-permanent inundated grounds.
 One can find the Bottle sedge (Carex rostrata - Tjarnastör) Bottle sedge (Carex rostrata - Tjarnastör) often along the edges of lakes and ponds.
 In more boggy wetlands two cotton grasses often dominate, being the Common cottongrass (Eriophorum angustifolium - Klófífa) Common cottongrass (Eriophorum angustifolium - Klófífa) and the Scheuchzer's cottongrass (Eriophorum scheuchzeri - Hrafnafífa) Scheuchzer's cottongrass (Eriophorum scheuchzeri - Hrafnafífa) .
-Many other medium-sized sedges can be found in the wetlands, to name two: the Silvery sedge (Carex canescens - Blátoppastör) Silvery sedge (Carex canescens - Blátoppastör) and the Star sedge ( Carex echinata - Ígolstör) Star sedge ( Carex echinata - Ígolstör) .
+Many other medium-sized sedges can be found in the wetlands; two examples are: the Silvery sedge (Carex canescens - Blátoppastör) Silvery sedge (Carex canescens - Blátoppastör) and the Star sedge ( Carex echinata - Ígolstör) Star sedge ( Carex echinata - Ígolstör) .
 But there are many more sedge species.....

-In the wet meadows of the lowlands a very conspicuous flower can be seen very often in spring being the Marsh-marigold (Caltha palustris - Hófsóley) Marsh-marigold (Caltha palustris - Hófsóley) .
+In the wet meadows of the lowlands, a very conspicuous flower often appears in spring: Marsh-marigold (Caltha palustris - Hófsóley) Marsh-marigold (Caltha palustris - Hófsóley) .
 This plant usually grows along waterways like ditches.

 Forests -- Heather -- Moss lava's -- Open grounds -- Wetlands -- Mountains & Highlands -- Thermal soils -- Other Ecosystems -- Top -- Other Plant Background Pages